MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-add-suggested-actions.md

 ---
 title: Add suggested actions to messages | Microsoft Docs
-description: Learn how to add suggested actions to messages using the Bot Builder SDK for .NET.
+description: Learn how to add suggested actions to messages using the Bot Framework SDK for .NET.
 author: RobStand
 ms.author: kamrani
 manager: kamrani